LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 enableGlobalCache: false
 ```

-In case someone goes into your project without yarn version set up, you need to avoid yarn v1 running the lifecycle scripts.
+In case a contributor attempts to use the wrong Yarn version, you need to avoid Yarn v1.x running the lifecycle scripts.

 ```ini title=.yarnrc
 ignore-scripts true